SprintHive/sprinthive-logster/README.md

     # this will output
     > debug: Hello world!

-To enable the sending of logs to a TCP socket you can do this.
+To enable the sending of logs to a TCP socket and sending extra metadata, try the following:

     # create testTcp.js file with the following contents
     const logster = require("sprinthive-logster");
-    const log = logster({ tcpEnabled: true });
+    const log = logster({tcpEnabled: true, meta: {appName: "UsageTest"}});

     log.debug("Hello world!");